-1. Demonstrate awareness of etiological factors involved in language impairment in older children, and in hearing impairment.
+1. Describe etiological factors involved in language impairment in older children, and in hearing impairment.

 2. Interpret and critique comprehensive language assessments, and audiometric assessment procedures.

-3. Analyse and interpret findings with regard to knowledge of normal language development and hearing function.
+3. Analyse, interpret and report findings with regard to knowledge of normal language development and hearing function.